tgqc/QView/readme.md

 * Will **write back** or move read messages to any queue.

 Much of the functionality could do with some polishing, and there is so much more we can do with the rich data model.
+See the roadmap section of the wiki for discussion on current effort and feautre requests.

 ###QView is functional.

 Some of these functions, such as reading and writing messages, are very rudimentary.

 I have used the utility in my work as an MQ administrator, but it is still a bit rough around the edges.
 It is too large for one man alone to manage.
-There is great potential for this software, but I NEED YOUR HELP to round out features and to log and address issues.
+There is great potential for this software, but WE NEED YOUR HELP to round out features and to log and address issues.

 The utility is based on the Netbeans 6 platform, and to be honest, the implementation of platform components is still a bit hacky.
 Please help refactor changes if you know how things SHOULD be done.